Nuffle-Labs/nffl/docs/docs/design/faults.md

 ## Safety Faults

-Whenever one or more operators do something that impact the AVS safety, this is treated as a Safety Fault.
-Safety Faults come in two subtypes: _Equivocation_ and _Invalid Message_.
+Safety faults affect the integrity of the network, leading to incorrect states or outcomes that are not consistent with the system's rules.
+An AVS operator can violate the network rules by two means - _Double Signing_ and _Invalid Message_.

 * Equivocation: the operator signed more than one message for the same case - e.g. in terms of state root updates, more than one state root for the same